simelo/skywallet-go/cmd/cli/README.md

 ```
 OPTIONS:
-        --addressN value            Index of the address that will issue the signature. (default: 0)
+        --addressIndex value  Index of the address that will issue the signature.
+Assume 0 if not set. (default: 0)
         --message value       The message that the signature claims to be signing.
+        --deviceType value    Device type to send instructions to, hardware wallet (USB) or emulator. [$DEVICE_TYPE]
+        --walletType value    Wallet type.
+Types are "deterministic" or "bip44"
 ```

 #### Examples